extaraordinary/extaraordinary/README.md

 # About Me

-I’m a computational materials scientist and doctoral researcher at CMU, working in Dr. Ismaila Dabo’s MOSAIC group.
+I’m a Computational Materials Scientist and Doctoral Candidate at CMU, working in Dr. Ismaila Dabo’s MOSAIC group.
 Fun facts about me:

 - 🤖 Enthusiastic about deep learning.
 - 💡 Love exploring new ideas.